 You know ‘stuff’, right?

-You’ve worked hard to get ahead, and now master of your own destiny and an expert at what you do, you get asked a lot about things you do and what you know.
-BUT – often your friends or family are resistant to paying your fee, for some of the following reasons:
+You’ve worked hard to get ahead, and now master of your own destiny as an expert at what you do.
+You get asked a lot about things you do and what you know, but often your friends or family are resistant to paying your fee for some of the following reasons:

 - They think they have the right to free advice